Oberthur's Grizzled Skipper (Pyrgus armoricanus)

 17950 M

 a male, from the visible but rather weak and strange abdominal hair tufts at each side.
-The markings and the upf sandy appearance of the basal region is strongly indicative of armoricanus, I believe, even though the markings are rather on the light side for this species.
-Maybe it is a female, which would explain the lighter markings.
+The warm yellow-brown colour and upf sandy appearance especially in the basal region is rather unusual for armoricanus, which may just be geographical variation, a factor that books sometimes gloss over.
+The markings are rather on the light side for this species but probably within range.

 1120